-When Bea Johnson, her husband, Scott, and their two children moved from a large house to a temporary apartment while they were looking for a new home in Marin, they put much of their belongings in storage and lived with just the necessities.
+When Bea Johnson, her husband, Scott, and their two children moved from a large house to a temporary apartment while they were looking for a new home in Marin, California, they put much of their belongings in storage and lived with just the necessities.
 Doing so proved to be an epiphany when they realized that they really did not need all the stuff that they had accumulated.
-This was also the genesis for Bea's move to embrace simplicity; soon after, she started her Zero Waste Home to document her travails.
-She points out that it was a slow process to begin with, but once she started paying attention to consumption and the way her family lives, the easier it became.
-Here she tells us how we can do the same with 10 ways to live with less.
+This was also the genesis for Bea’s move to embrace simplicity; soon after, she started her blog Zero Waste Home–and that led to a Zero Waste Home book and consulting service.
+She points out that purging her home of waste was a slow process to begin with, but once she started paying attention to consumption and the way her family lives, the easier it became.
+And lest you equate living simply with dowdy and dull, think again.
+Here, she tells us how we can do the same by considering 10 ways to live with less.

 Photography by Bea Johnson of Zero Waste Home.

-For Bea's zero waste garden advice, see our post with her on Gardenista: 10 Tips for a Simplified Garden, to Grow More with Less.
+For Bea’s zero waste garden advice, see our post on Gardenista: 10 Tips for a Simplified Garden, to Grow More with Less.

 Remodelista: What do you have in your living room?